 Instructions

-- Pour the cream cheese mixture over the base and spread evenly to the edges.
+- Spread the cream cheese mixture over the base.

 Notes